multiversx/mx-presentations/tutorials/sdk-js/script.md

 Let's have a quick look over the `AppBase` class.

 In the constructor, we create and retain:
- - a `DevnetEntrypoint` (we don't need to pass any config as it uses th devnet API by default)
+ - a `DevnetEntrypoint` (we don't need to pass any config as it uses the Devnet API by default)
  - and a provider (the MultiversX API) created via devnetEntrypoint.

 Then, we have the function `loadAccount`, able to load a JSON keyfile, ask the user for the password, and return a `Account` object.
 With this we can sign transactions, verify signatures, get the nonce and some other stuff that I encourage you to go and check out.

 Moving on, we've defined an additional class called `ContractAppBase` to hold some common functionality for this tutorial's second and third applications (that interact with Smart Contracts).
 Let's have a quick look over it, as well.

-It buils upon `AppBase`, and adds the following:
+It builds upon `AppBase`, and adds the following:

 Here, we've defined utility functions to load the contract bytecode, and the contract ABI.
 They will come in handy a bit later.